DarshilShukla26/Credit-Card-Fraud-Detection-Using-Big-Data-Management-tools/README.md

    Student ID: 862548182

 ### Project Description:
 This project leverages Big Data tools and machine learning techniques to detect fraudulent credit card transactions in real-time.
-The implementation uses Kafka for streaming, Spark for processing, MLlib for predictions, and Grafana for visualization.
+The implementation uses Kafka for streaming, Spark for processing, MLlib for predictions, and Plotly for visualization.

 ### Running the Project:
 1. Start Kafka Server and Zookeeper: